ocaml/RFCs/rfcs/ocamlib.md

 problem with 2. is that it breaks the idea that the compilation phase need not be aware of the dependencies of a library which are currently only stored in library archives.

-### Library names

-The current proposal indicates library names are made of `/` separated segments instead of `.`.
-The latter being what `ocamlfind` *packages* use now.

-The advantage of using `.` is that it's compatible (e.g. in `#require` directive) with what people use in `ocamlfind` to specify *packages* (which are most of the time *libraries*) and what people currently write in `dune` files for specifying *library* names.

-One point that was made for not using `.` is to give a syntactic way to distinguish between library names and namespace names would those be introduced in the future.
-They idea is that one could use `-lib my/lib` to use the *library* `my/lib` and `-lib my.lib` to use the *library* `my/lib` and the namespace it defines.
-In the fist case a module `my/lib/M` is available in the sources as `M` and in the second case under the name `My.Lib.M`.
-This would provide a simple way to gradually introduce namespaces in code bases with little build system churn and simple user control.

 ## Supporting work